 A. Notice of completion.
 Upon completion of all work, the developer shall submit to the Board notice that the work has been completed and therein shall state under the penalties of perjury that the subdivision has been completed according to the approved plan and any approved modifications thereto.

 B. As-built plans.
-Upon completion of all work, the developer shall furnish the Board with two prints of "as-built" plans, showing the error of closure, location of all monuments, driveway aprons, walk-offs, utilities and structures and the location by "ties" of all important parts of buried utilities such as water or gas valves, sewer ties, corporation cocks, house connection shut-offs, and any other special details identifying any departures from the approved plan as to the location, depth, dimensions, thickness, slope grade or materials, and certified as to correctness by a registered professional engineer (civil).
-It is recommended that a sepia print of the approved plans be appropriately marked as "as-built plans" and be submitted with two fullsize prints thereof.
+Upon completion of all work, the developer shall furnish the Board with two prints of "as-built" plans, showing the error of closure, location of all monuments, driveway aprons, walk-offs, utilities and structures and the location by "ties" of all important parts of buried utilities such as water or gas valves, sewer ties, corporation cocks, house connection shutoffs, and any other special details identifying any departures from the approved plan as to the location, depth, dimensions, thickness, slope grade or materials, and certified as to correctness by a registered professional engineer (civil).
+It is recommended that a sepia print of the approved plans be appropriately marked as "as-built plans" and be submitted with two full-size prints thereof.
 "As-built" plans must be submitted before performance guarantees are released.

 C. Conveyance of easements and utilities.
-Unless the subdivision approval was granted with the express stipulation that the ways within the subdivision not become public ways. before the Board will release all security or all lots from the operation of a covenant, the developer shall execute an instrument (see Form F) transferring to the Town of Winchendon a valid easement to use the ways in the subdivision as public Town ways with unencumbered title to all water mains, sanitary sewers, and all appurtenances thereto, any drainage facilities constructed and installed in the subdivision; and conveying to the Town, without cost and free of all liens and encumbrances, perpetual rights and easements to construct, inspect, repair, replace, operate and forever maintain stormwater drains, water mains, sanitary sewers, and all appurtenances thereto, and do all acts incidental thereto, in, through, and under the whole of the streets and easements in the subdivision as shown on the approved definitive plan and in any other areas where work was done in pursuance of the plan.
+Unless the subdivision approval was granted with the express stipulation that the ways within the subdivision not become public ways, before the Board will release all security or all lots from the operation of a covenant, the developer shall execute an instrument (see Form F) transferring to the Town of Winchendon a valid easement to use the ways in the subdivision as public Town ways with unencumbered title to all water mains, sanitary sewers, and all appurtenances thereto, any drainage facilities constructed and installed in the subdivision; and conveying to the Town, without cost and free of all liens and encumbrances, perpetual rights and easements to construct, inspect, repair, replace, operate and forever maintain stormwater drains, water mains, sanitary sewers, and all appurtenances thereto, and do all acts incidental thereto, in, through, and under the whole of the streets and easements in the subdivision as shown on the approved definitive plan and in any other areas where work was done in pursuance of the plan.

 D. Release of security.
-Upon receipt of the notice of completion, the asbuilt plans and the conveyance of easements and utilities, the Board will review these materials and the reports of the construction monitor to insure that the subdivision has been constructed according to the approved plan.
+Upon receipt of the notice of completion, the as-built plans and the conveyance of easements and utilities, the Board will review these materials and the reports of the construction monitor to insure that the subdivision has been constructed according to the approved plan.
 If open space is being protected under the residential development provisions of the Zoning Bylaw, the Board shall also ascertain that the open space has been protected as required by these regulations.
 Upon a satisfactory review, the Board shall release all remaining security and covenants and, unless the approved plan otherwise provides, recommend to the Selectmen and Town Meeting that the streets within the subdivision be accepted as public Town ways.

 § 430-47.
 No claim for layout of streets.